If you purchase an independently reviewed product or service through a link on our website, Indiewire may receive an affiliate commission.

 While screenwriting is one of the most important parts of filmmaking, it is also one of the most misunderstood.
 The fact that it doesn’t require complex equipment, doesn’t make it any easier than cinematography, or editing.
 Equal parts art and science, a great screenplay needs to tell a compelling story while simultaneously serving as a blueprint for hundreds of people to follow.
 This responsibility requires a great deal of precision.
 One page equates to one minute of runtime, and each blank page contains room for 55 lines of text.
 What you do with those 55 lines separates the dreamers, from the greats.

 The endless possibilities and low cost of entry have led countless people to fantasize about becoming screenwriters, only to be shocked by how difficult it can be.
 Because the best way to learn is through practice and study, we rounded up eight of the best screenwriting books to make the process a little less daunting.
 Some of the titles listed take a birds-eye view of the craft, others get deep in the weeds of technical advice, and some tell the life stories of the industry’s most successful writers.
 Whether you’re a veteran refining your craft, an amateur taking your first steps, or simply a movie lover who wants to learn what goes into your favorite films, you can’t go wrong with any of these titles.
+For more recommendation see our list of best film criticism books, and screenwriting books for TV writers.

 For many filmmakers, this book is the definitive introduction to the art and business of screenwriting.
 Snyder breaks many of the art form’s most complicated concepts down into easily-digestible lists, without sacrificing any expertise.
 Writing with an audience of film lovers in mind, he is one of the most effective explainers of movie magic.
 The book is most famous for its suggestion that every movie begin with its protagonist “saving the cat,” or doing a good deed that inspires the audience to root for them.
 That playful tone continues throughout the book, making it as fun to read as it is informative.